Last Updated on December 19, 2021 by

 Conclusion

 You can break a lease if you feel threatened by the landlord, the neighborhood, or health-associated issues.
-There are also special cases that legally allow you to end it without facing legal actions.
+There are also special cases that legally allow you to end it without facing legal action.
 You are likely to experience hefty consequences if you wrongly terminate an apartment lease without prior notice to the landlord.